Orangutan Caring Week - November 13-19, 2016

 The Crisis Continues

 The loss of the rainforest in Borneo & Sumatra is staggering.
 In December 2001, the Indonesian State Ministry of Environment estimated that between 5 million to 6 million acres of rain forest are destroyed each year.
 The United Nations Environmental Program called the situation an emergency in February 2007.
 Orangutan habitat is being lost at a rate 30% faster than previously thought, according to their report.
 Unless extreme action is taken soon, 98% of these forests could be gone in as little as 15 years, and wild orangutans along with them.
-Based on recent surveys, biologists believe that only 50,000-60,000 orangutans remain in the wild.
+Based on recent surveys, conservationists believe that only 30,000-40,000 orangutans remain in the wild.

-Large-scale illegal logging is occurring at an unabated rate throughout Borneo in national parks like Tanjung Puting, Gunung Palung, and Gunung Leuser and other protected areas.
+Large-scale illegal logging is occurring at an unabated rate throughout Borneo and Sumatra in national parks like Tanjung Puting, Gunung Palung, and Gunung Leuser and other protected areas.
 Nearby regions of orangutan habtat are being converted to palm oil plantations that displace the great apes.
 In fact,the recent crisis in the sensitive Tripa Peat Swamps in Aceh, Sumatra paints an even grimmer future, with researchers predicting the remaining 200 orangutans have only a few years remaining, if the fires and conversion to palm oil continue unabated.